Alims-Repo/Quran-API/README.md

 - **Optimized Storage**: Binary file storage for quick access and memory efficiency.
 - **Easy Data Queries**: Simple and intuitive API for querying Quranic data.
 - **Extensible Architecture**: Modular and interface-based design for easy customization.
+- **Quran Audio Playback**: Stream or play audio from a local file with support for multiple Qaris.
+The API can auto-download audio files as needed and prioritize playback from local storage for offline accessibility.

 ## Table of Contents